 So yeah, that was definitely an intentional back and forth there of this place can both feel really nice, And these people can feel really nice, but it can also feel very weird and off.
 It kind of creates an unsettling feeling, I think.

 M: I know you’re working on another feature.
 So what’s next?

 A: We’re in post-production on another project that I was lucky enough to be hired on to about six months ago.
 It’s all been very fast.
-I got hired on last December and we shot January, February of this year.
+I got hired last December, and we shot January, February of this year.
 So it was kind of crazy timing.

 It was also my first time directing something I hadn’t written.
 That was an interesting process, to kind of come at it at a different place.
-I spent so long developing bleed with me and by the time I got on set, I really knew the characters so well.
-This was a bit more of a challenge because I didn’t write it and then also there’s only a month of pre-production, so it was much more rushed process.
-We’re still in post and finishing up and I think it’ll hopefully be out to the world sometime soon.
+I spent so long developing bleed with me, and by the time I got on set, I really knew the characters so well.
+This was a bit more of a challenge because I didn’t write it, and then also, there’s only a month of pre-production, so it was a much more rushed process.
+We’re still in post and finishing up, and I think it’ll hopefully be out to the world sometime soon.

 M: Is that gonna hit festival circuits or just goes straight to somewhere?

 A: Yes, but I cannot tell you where yet.
 But it is gonna play some festivals.

 M: Well, I look forward to seeing it.